Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/output/chapter5_llm_preprocessor_preprocessed_by_llm.md

 [constr_1255] ApplicationPrimitiveDataTypes of category BOOLEAN and STRING (cid:100) If a Unit is referenced from within SwDataDefProps and/or PhysConstrs owned by an ApplicationPrimitiveDataTypes of category BOOLEAN and STRING it is required that this Unit represents a meaningless unit, i.e. the referenced physicalDimension shall not deﬁne any exponent value other than 0. (cid:99)()

-UnitGroup Class Package M2::AUTOSARTemplates::SWComponentTemplate::Datatype::Units Note This meta-class represents the ability to specify a logical grouping of units.The category denotes the unit system that the referenced units are associated to.
-In this way, e.g. country-speciﬁc unit systems (CATEGORY="COUNTRY") can be deﬁned as well as speciﬁc unit systems for certain application domains.
-In the same way a group of equivalent units, can be deﬁned which are used in different countries, by setting CATEGORY="EQUIV_UNITS".
-KmPerHour and MilesPerHour could such be combined to one group named "vehicle_speed".
-The unit MeterPerSec would not belong to this group because it is normally not used for vehicle speed.
-But all of the mentioned units could be combined to one group named "speed".
-Note that the UnitGroup does not ensure the physical compliance of the units.
-This is maintained by the physical dimension.
-Base Attribute Tags: atp.recommendedPackage=UnitGroups ARElement,ARObject,CollectableElement,Identiﬁable,Multilanguage Referrable,PackageableElement,Referrable Datatype Mul.
-Kind Note Attribute unit Datatype Unit Mul.
-Kind Note * ref This represents one particular unit in the UnitGroup.
-Tags: xml.sequenceOffset=20 Table 5.83: UnitGroup
+Table 5.83: UnitGroup

 [TPS_SWCT_01068] Units can be grouped with the help of UnitGroup (cid:100) Units can be grouped with the help of UnitGroup.
 This grouping is intended as a logical grouping which allows for example an MCD (Measurement Calibration Diagnostic) device to present different unit systems to the user such that he can chose the most appropriate one. (cid:99)(RS_SWCT_02100)

 Figure 5.40: Relation of SwComponentType to UnitGroup

 The association from SwComponentType to UnitGroup (beside the obvious use case to allow for the speciﬁcation of unitGroups relevant for the enclosing SwComponentType in particular) is supposed to support the identiﬁcation of UnitGroups relevant for the enclosing System.
 This aspect facilitates the creation of ASAM MCD2 ﬁles for a concrete ECU.
 According to [23] the following three values for categorys are recommended in the context of UnitGroup: • COUNTRY collects units which are common in a particular country, denoted by the shortName / longName of the UnitGroup • CALCULATION refers to speciﬁc units intended for the creation of data types.
 In this category of UnitGroup, several Units may refer to the same PhysicalDimension as well as to different PhysicalDimension. • EQUIV_UNITS deﬁne a group of equivalent units, which are used for example in different countries.
 Additional values for category may be mutually agreed between the stakeholders.
 In the example shown in Figure 5.41, Units are classiﬁed by country and use.

 [TPS_SWCT_01061] Conversion of units (cid:100) If a unit has to be converted according to the chosen country code the physicalDimension of both units shall be the same.
-If another unit shares the same UnitGroup with a category of EQUIV_UNITS it is preferred as target of the conversion. (cid:99)(RS_SWCT_02100) Assume "MilesPerHour" should be converted to a European unit: Based on the physicalDimension a conversion to "MeterPerSec" as well as "MilesPerHour" is possible.
+If another unit shares the same UnitGroup with a category of EQUIV_UNITS it is preferred as target of the conversion. (cid:99)(RS_SWCT_02100)

+Assume "MilesPerHour" should be converted to a European unit: Based on the physicalDimension a conversion to "MeterPerSec" as well as "MilesPerHour" is possible.
 In this case "KmPerHour" is preferred because "MilesPerHour" and "KmPerHour" are both members of the UnitGroup named "VehicleSpeed".
 In contrast to this "MeterPerSec" is not considered as appropriate for "VehicleSpeed".

 Figure 5.41: Example for units and unit groups

 #@SECTION: 5.5.3 Data Constraints
 #@CLASS: DataConstr
 #@CLASS: DataConstrRule